managing project budgets blog feature

 A good project budget is more than just dollars and cents–it’s context.
 It’s a tool to help tell the story of what your team is doing and how well they’re doing it.

-This approach to project budget management helps you see, in real-time, what’s working and what’s not.
-It also gives you the hard numbers to evaluate your process and level up your budgeting skills over time.
+This approach to project budget management helps you see, in real time, what’s working and what’s not.
+Whichever project management budgeting methods you prefer, they have to help you create a project budget that gets results.
 Here are the steps you should take to set and track every project budget you’re in charge of.

-A project budget is a financial plan that outlines the estimated costs of all the activities required to complete a specific project.
-It includes all the resources required to complete a project, such as materials, equipment, labor, and other expenses.
+A project budget is a financial plan that outlines the estimated costs of all the activities required for successful project completion.
+It includes all the resources required for a project, such as materials, equipment, labor, and other expenses.

-Theoretically, a new hire should be able to walk into your agency and execute on the budget you’ve created without further guidance.
-Unfortunately, it’s not exactly easy without the right approach and tools.
+Theoretically, a new hire should be able to walk into your office or agency and execute the budget you’ve created without further guidance.
+Unfortunately, managing project budgets is not exactly easy without the right approach and tools.

 What should be included in a project budget?